RajaNarayananWidas/cidaas-facebook-ios-example/README.md

 The following steps are to be followed to create a **Facebook App**

-1. Once Gradle sync is completed, Go to the [Facebook Developers Console](https://developers.facebook.com/), add a new App then give it a valid name and click **Create App Id**
+1. Go to the [Facebook Developers Console](https://developers.facebook.com/), add a new App then give it a valid name and click **Create App Id**

 2. Take note of the App ID